guardian/dotcom-rendering/dotcom-rendering/docs/architecture/028-dotenv.md

 ## Security

-`.env` variables are only available on the server, you should ensure that you **never** pass an environment variable into the clientside code e.g
+`.env` variables are only available on the server, you should ensure that you **never** pass an environment variable into the client-side code. e.g

 ```jsx